xiaobbuguai/sws_WIP/README.md

-# NORTHSTAR-CN STARWISH SERVER USING MODS REPOSITORY
+# NORTHSTAR STARWISH SERVER USING MODS REPOSITORY

 Maintained by [DBmaoha](https://github.com/DBmaoha), for saving own server using(and modified) mods.